-Title of Report: Balanced Scorecard and Quarter 2 Performance report 2017-2018 Report No: PAS/FH/17/032 Report to and date: Performance and Audit Scrutiny Committee 29 November 2017 Portfolio holder: Stephen Edwards Portfolio Holder for Resources and Performance Tel: 01799 530325 Email : stephen.edwards@forest-heath.gov.uk Lead officer: Rachael Mann Assistant Director (Resources and Performance) Tel: 01638 719245 Email: rachael.mann@westsuffolk.gov.uk Purpose of report: This report sets out the West Suffolk Balanced Scorecards being used to measure the Council's performance for 2017-18 and an overview of performance against those indicators for the second quarter of 2017-18.
-Recommendation: Performance and Audit Scrutiny Committee: performance using Bala 2017-18 and identify a or make recommendat ted to review the Council's anced Scorecards for Quarter 2, any further information required tions where remedial action or d to address the Council's
+Title of Report: Balanced Scorecard and Quarter 2 Performance report 2017-2018 Report No: PAS/SE/17/028 Report to and date: Performance and Audit Scrutiny Committee 29 November 2017 Portfolio holder: Ian Houlder Portfolio Holder for Resources and Performance Tel: 01284 810074 Email : ian.houlder@stedsbc.gov.uk Lead officer: Rachael Mann Assistant Director (Resources and Performance) Tel: 01638 719245 Email: rachael.mann@westsuffolk.gov.uk Purpose of report: This report sets out the West Suffolk Balanced Scorecards being used to measure the Council's performance for 2017-18 and an overview of performance against those indicators for the second quarter of 2017-18.
+Recommendation: Performance and Audit Scrutiny Committee: Members are requested to review the Council's performance using Balanced Scorecards for Quarter 2, 2017-18 and identify any further information required or make recommendations where remedial action or attention is required to address the Council's performance.

+Kan Dasisiana Ta this a Kara Da sision and if as we a d a u u da i a la

-Key Decision: Is this a Key Decision and, if so, under which
+Key Decision: Is this a Key Decision and, if so, under which definition?

-(Check the appropriate definition?
+(Check the appropriate Decision - 🗆

-box and delete all those - Yes, it is a Key Decision - \Box
+box and delete all those - ey Decision -

 that do not apply.)
-No, it is No, it is not a Key Decision - 🖂
+110, 10 13

-Consultation: •
+Consultation: • This s report has been p repared in

-levant staff and
+•••••• sultation with all re

-Leadership Team.
+Lea dership Team.

-Alternative option(s):

-• poor performance, monitoring performance

-n highlight where remedial action may
+Alternative option(s): The option of doing nothing may result in poor performance, monitoring performance can highlight where remedial action may be needed

-T be needed

 Implications:

-Are there any finar • tions?
+Are there any finan cial implicat tions?
 Yes 🗆 No 🖂

-If yes, please give details no direct financial
+If yes, please give a letails While there are e no direct financial

-cations arising from
+or budget impl ications arising from

 this report, it is possible that any

-recommendations of the
+recommendation

+Committee ma -

-Committee may have some resource implications.
+resource implications.
 For example,

-• •

-resources may need to be reallocated to improve
+resources may need to be

+reallocated to improve

-performance in a future period.
+Are there any atoff na implicati ana? performance in a future period.

-Are there any staff ina implicat ions? -
+Are there any staff ons?
+Yes 🗆 No 🖂

-If yes, please give of 0113:
+If yes, please give a TF • Yes □ No ⊠

-Are there any ICT i) If Yes 🗆  No 🖂
+Are there any ICT in • 11

-yes, please give de • 11

-Are there any legal licy No 🖂
+yes, please give details Are there any legal and/or policy ● Yes □ No ⊠

-, , - aal implications

 implications?
-If yes, please give details There are no legal implications from this report.
+If yes, - There are no legal implications

+details from this report.
 Poor performance

-actune levels may impact on the Council's
+pact on the Council's

 ability to implement its policies or

 high-level strategies.

 Are there any equality implications?
-Yes D No
+Yes 🗆 No

 If yes, please give details •

-Risk/opportunity assessment: t: (potential hazards or opportunities affecting

-corporate, service or project objectives)
+Risk/opportunity assessment: t: (potential hazards or opportunities affecting corporate, service or project objectives)

 Risk area Inherent le vel of Controls Residual risk (after

 risk (before controls)

-controls) Low/Medium/ High Low/Medium/ High
+controls)

-Failure to achieve High ngn Regular reg orting of Medium
+Failure to achieve Low/Medium/ High High Regular reporting of Low/Medium/ High Medium

-optimum or target 5 performanc
+optimum or target nign performance to Joint medium

 performance which Leadership Team,

-may impact on resources Portfolio Holders and to PASC can
+may impact on Portfolio Holders and

-highlight where
+resources to PASC can highlight where

-remedial ad ction may
+remedial action may

 be needed.

 Ward(s) affected: All Ward

-De alama arra d'arra

-Background papers: PASC - May 2017 - Item 8 - Balanced
+Background paper 1 - I PASC May 2017 - Balanced Scorecards

-Scorecard Targets 2017-18
+(all background papers are to Targets 2017-18

-1

-Appendix A - Resources and Performance Balanced Scorecard Appendix B - Families and Communities Balanced Scorecard Appendix C - Human Resources, Legal and Democratic Balanced Scorecard Appendix D - Planning and Regulatory Balanced Scorecard Appendix E - Operations Balanced Scorecard
+· · · · · · · · · · · · · · · · · · · / /

+published on the v included) vebsite and a link

+Documents attached: Appendix A - Resources and

+Performance Balanced Scorecard

+Appendix B - Families and

+Communities Balanced Scorecard

+Appendix C - Human Resources,

+Legal and Democratic Balanced Scorecard

+Scorecard

+Appendix D - Planning and

+Regulatory Balanced Scorecard

+Appendix E - Operations Balanced

+Scorecard